metablaster/WindowsFirewallRuleset/Readme/MonitoringFirewall.md

 ## Monitor your firewall like a pro

-As you may already know, Windows firewall does not give us any easy to use tools to monitor what the firewall is doing.\
+As you might already know, Windows firewall does not give us any easy to use tools to monitor what the firewall is doing.\
 However there are few programs and techniques available to monitor firewall activity in live.